mas-4/standingwater-flat/src/posts/210424-violence.md

 rate of death by murder is exactly the same as that among chimpanzees.

 > Warfare was a routine occupation of primitive societies.
 Some 65% were at war
-> continuously, according to Keeley's* estimate, and 87% fought mroe than once a
+> continuously, according to Keeley's† estimate, and 87% fought mroe than once a
 > year.
 A typical tribal society lost about 0.5% of its population in combat
 > each year, Keeley found.
 Had the same casualty rate been suffered by the
 > population of the twentiety century, its war deaths would have totaled two
 > billion people.
+>
-(151-152, [Before The Dawn: Recovering the Lost History of Our
+> _(151-152, [Before The Dawn: Recovering the Lost History of Our Ancestors][12]
-> Ancestors][12] by Nicholas Wade)
+> by Nicholas Wade)_
+>

-\* Lawrence H. Keeley, an archaeologist at the University of Illinois at Chicago
+> † Lawrence H. Keeley, an archaeologist at the University of Illinois at Chicago

 So what the hell is it that causes a person to be bloodthirsty, to celebrate death?
 Clearly there is some level of otherization.
 I am of the belief that all